 Producers may seek support for their programs through sponsorship or underwriting.
 Acceptable methods follow the PBS model of sponsorship and underwriting and messages which do not instill a call to action.

 Time on the community access channels is available to producers free of charge.
 Sponsors are prohibited from receiving compensation from individuals in exchange for appearing on a public access channel.
 Channel time may not be bartered or sold.

 Denver Community Media staff is responsible for the safe and proper utilization of the facilities and equipment.
-All visitors to Denver Community Media studios are required to check in.
-The facilities are being made available for using Denver Community Media’s studio, checking out equipment, or attending an Denver Community Media class, studio shoot or event.
+All visitors to Denver Community Media facilities are required to check in.
+The facilities are being made available for appointments, checking out equipment, or attending a Denver Community Media class, shoot or event.
 All facility users and guests use Denver Community Media facilities or services and equipment at your own risk.